krishnakrao/krishnakrao.github.io/_projects/project-2-soil-moisture-sea.md

 Therefore, in this project, I used machine learning to predict local fire risks from remote sensing satellite data over the tropical peatlands of Borneo, Sumatra, and Peninsular Malaysia in 2015- one of the worst years.
 The input to my algorithm was remote sensing data collected over seven features--soil moisture, vegetation optical depth, specific humidity, temperature, precipitation, potential and actual evapotranspiration over 25 km spatial grids in Southeast Asian peatlands.
 I then used multinomial logistic (Softmax) regression to output a predicted fire risk class.
 The objective of the study was to do better than the already existing fire index predictor which is said to have an accuracy of 50%.

-{% include image.html url="/images/firepredsea.png" caption="Confiusion matrix of model performance.
+{% include image.html url="/images/firepredsea.png" caption="Confusion matrix of model performance.
 Classification accuracy = 71%" %}

 [Link to paper](http://cs229.stanford.edu/proj2017/final-reports/5239270.pdf)